Jimmy Carter at 100: A century of changes for a president, the US and the world since 1924

 Carter has lived through 40% of U.S. history since the Declaration of Independence in 1776 and more than a third of all U.S. administrations since George Washington took office in 1789 — nine before Carter was president, his own and seven since.

-When Carter took office, just one president, John Adams, had lived to be 90.
+When Carter took office, just two presidents, John Adams and Herbert Hoover, had lived to be 90.
 Since then, Ford, Ronald Reagan, Carter and George H.W.
 Bush all reached at least 93.

 Follow Barrow at https://twitter.com/BillBarrowAP

-Note: This story was first published on Sep.
-28, 2024.
-It was updated on Oct.
-1, 2024 to correct that only one other former president, John Adams, lived to be at least 90.
-Herbert Hoover died at 90 in 1964.